•

 All animal experiments should comply with the ARRIVE guidelines and should be carried out in accordance with the U.K. Animals (Scientific Procedures) Act, 1986 and associated guidelines, EU Directive 2010/63/EU for animal experiments, or the National Institutes of Health guide for the care and use of Laboratory animals (NIH Publications No. 8023, revised 1978) and the authors should clearly indicate in the manuscript that such guidelines have been followed.
 The sex of animals must be indicated, and where appropriate, the influence (or association) of sex on the results of the study.

-2.3 Declaration of competing interest
+2.3 Declaration of Competing Interest

-2.4 Submission declaration and verification
+2.4 Submission Declaration and Verification

 Journal of Electrochemistry does not publish manuscripts that have already appeared in print or electronically.
 Submission of a manuscript implies that the paper has not been previously published (except in the form of an abstract or as part of a published lecture or academic thesis) and is not under consideration for publication in any medium and any language.
 It is not in violation of any copyright law, and all authors and responsible authorities of the manuscript have agreed to its submission. the authors are to ensure that the publication of the manuscript is approved by all authors and tacitly or explicitly by the responsible authorities where the work was carried out, and that, if accepted, it will not be published elsewhere in the same form, in English or in any other language, without the written consent of the copyright holder.
-To verify originality, your article may be checked through Crosscheck.
+To verify originality, our article may be checked through Crossref's Similarity Check service.

-2.5 Use of inclusive language
+2.5 Use of Inclusive Language

 Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.
 Content should make no assumptions about the beliefs or commitments of any reader; contain nothing which might imply that one individual is superior to another on the grounds of age, gender, race, ethnicity, culture, sexual orientation, disability or health condition; and use inclusive language throughout.
 Authors should ensure that writing is free from bias, stereotypes, slang, reference to dominant culture and/or cultural assumptions.
 We advise to seek gender neutrality by using plural nouns as default/wherever possible to avoid using "he, she," or "he/she."
 We recommend avoiding the use of descriptors that refer to personal attributes such as age, gender, race, ethnicity, culture, sexual orientation, disability or health condition unless they are relevant and valid.
 These guidelines are meant as a point of reference to help identify appropriate language but are by no means exhaustive or definitive.

-2.6 Author list
+2.6 Author List

-2.7 Cover letter
+2.7 Cover Letter

 A letter is required along with the manuscript, and it must include the following components.